What if every hour you spend manually redacting sensitive data increases the probability of a data breach by 4.7%?

 How long would it take you to manually find every instance?
 How confident are you that you'd catch 100% of them?
 What happens when "john.smith@company.com" appears once, "j.smith@company.com" appears twice, and "John Smith" appears 47 times across different contexts?

-If you're feeling overwhelmed just thinking about it, you've identified exactly why automation isn't just faster; it is the only reliable option.
+If you're feeling overwhelmed just thinking about it, you've identified exactly why automation isn't just faster; it's the only reliable option.

 In the next 8 minutes, you'll discover why the manual redaction workflow most teams rely on has a mathematical ceiling of 70-80% accuracy, and how automated pattern detection breaks through that ceiling while reducing 40 hours of monthly work to 40 minutes.
 The gap between 80% and 99% isn't just quality improvement.
 It's the difference between compliance and catastrophe.